 If the trustee is filing the entire return, you need to complete only lines 1a and 1b of this part of Schedule B (but all of Parts II through VI).
 When completing Part I on page 1, enter the remaining trustee's information on lines 2a, b, and c.

 Line 1b.
 All trusts filing Form 706-QDT must have an EIN.
 A trust that does not have an EIN should apply for one on Form SS-4, Application for Employer Identification Number.
-You may obtain this form from most IRS and Social Security Administration offices.
+You can get Form SS-4, and other IRS tax forms and publications, by calling 1-800-TAX-FORM (1-800-829-3676) or by accessing the IRS Web Site at www.irs.gov.
 Send the completed Form SS-4 to the same Internal Revenue Service Center where Form 706-QDT will be filed.
 If the EIN has not been received by the filing time for Form 706-QDT, write "Applied for" on line 1b.